Takobz/simple-go-crud/README.md

 This section covers what devs need to do to get started.

 ## Usual Tools:

+### Running a single container within a docker compose file (Using Postgres as example)
 Running the postgres image only from the docker compose:
 ```shell
 sudo docker-compose -f docker-compose.yml up  --build 'postgres'